 - Azure File Storage is mainly used when the legacy system’s file server needs to be migrated.
 It stores data on a file share that can be mounted as a local directory on azure VM’s and can be accessed by an on-premise application using Rest-API.

 - Azure queues, as the name suggests used to queue-up messages, transfer them within the application.
 The process can interact with queues, pick-up messages, perform the required operation and probably save results either on storage or database.

 Hence Azure Services helps enterprises to improve their business strategy by developing large scale big data solutions on a huge amount of data, with faster processing and with the support of machine learning, AI, statistical algorithms.

 This is a guide to Azure Services.
-Here we discuss the Introduction to Azure Services and we also looked at Azure which offers a wide range of services such as IAAS, PAAS, SAAS.
+Here we discuss the basic concept and we also looked at Azure which offers a wide range of services such as IAAS, PAAS, SAAS.
 You can also go through our other suggested articles to learn more –